w3f/polkadot-wiki/docs/learn/learn-opengov.md

 embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and protocols.
-This is accomplished by associating a rank with members to categorize the degree to which the system expects their opinion to be well-informed, of a sound technical basis and in line with the interests of Polkadot and Kusama.
+This is accomplished by associating a rank with members to categorize the degree to which the system expects their opinion to be well-informed, of a sound technical basis and in line with the interests of Polkadot and/or Kusama.

-Unlike the current Technical Collective, it is designed to be far broader in membership (i.e. to work well with even tens of thousands of members) and with far lower barrier to entry (both in terms of administrative process flow and expectations of expertise).
-Becoming a candidate member in the Fellowship is as easy as placing a small deposit.
+Unlike the Technical Committee in Governance V1, the Fellowship is designed to be far broader in membership (i.e. to work well with even tens of thousands of members) and with far lower barrier to entry (both in terms of administrative process flow and expectations of expertise).

 The mechanism by which the Fellowship votes is the same as what is used for Polkadot and Kusama stakeholder voting for a proposed referendum.
 Members of the Fellowship can vote on any given